sagarknk/Graphical_Evidence/README.md

 # Graphical_Evidence

-This repository contains code to implement our proposed technique to compute marginal likelihood in Gaussian graphical models [1].
+This repository contains code to implement our proposed technique to compute marginal likelihood in Gaussian graphical models.

 Our proposed technique works for a broad class of priors.
 Specifically, the requirements are: (a) the priors on the diagonal terms on the precision matrix can be written as gamma or scale mixtures of gamma random variables and (b) those on the off-diagonal terms